2024 Charities

 Italian Home for Children serves children experiencing mental health challenges with a far reaching suite of programs including in home services, partial hospitalization, special education, after school and vacation programs, outpatient clinics and applied behavioral analysis.
 Started in 1918 in the aftermath of the influenza pandemic of that year to help Boston’s devastated North End Italian community, they have grown to service all children needing mental health services in Massachusetts.
 Our annual Holiday Party collected a Santa’s sleigh worth of goodies from their wish list of everyday items they most need to make life better for their clients.

-Past Charities
+Past Service

 ABC WELLESLEY https://www.wellesleyabc.org